crimx/remitter/README.md

 remitter.clear("event2"); // remove all listeners for event2
 remitter.count(); // 0

-remitter.destroy(); // removes all listeners and dispose tapped events
+remitter.dispose(); // removes all listeners and dispose tapped events
 ```

 ### Remit